 What is likely is that their peers or relations at some time have given them some homely advice about how to spend their money.
 It was probably quite good advice within its context as consumer advice, but not accurate as investment advice.
 We have noticed that amongst people over a certain age, there is a general belief that jewellery is a good investment.
 At the risk of disappointing them, we inform them that, in our opinion, it is not correct to buy jewellery primarily as an investment.
 We are happy to explain why.

 If we consider what else a consumer can spend their money on, there are very few consumer purchases which will retain much of their value over a long period of time.
 Cars are probably the largest consumer spending item, but whatever car you buy new, you would probably have to pay somebody to tow it away in 20 years time.
 Clothes, shoes, computers, televisions, telephones will show a similar pattern.
 They variously will wear out, go out of fashion, break down, or otherwise deteriorate.
-Some consumer items can be repaired, but it is becoming increasingly common for repairs to be uneconomic compared with buying a new replacement, which may be more advanced or superior in some other way.
+Some consumer items can be repaired, but it is becoming increasingly common for repairs to be uneconomic compared with buying a new replacement, which will be more advanced or superior in some other way.
 One way or another, most consumer items become unsaleable or worthless within a relatively short timespan, say one to twenty years.
 Compared with almost all other consumer purchases, a piece of gold jewellery or a diamond ring will retain some of its value, and may appreciate in value over a long period of time.
-The LOL's advice might have been quite good after all.
+The little old lady's advice might have been quite good after all.

 As pure investment advice, it is very unlikely that buying jewellery of any kind will prove to be a good financial investment.
 There will be exceptions to this, but the exceptions will be a tiny minority.
 Please do not take this statement as advice not to buy jewellery or diamond rings.
 In some circumstances buying a diamond ring could be an extremely good investment, and we will explain below.